AndyCappDev/tourboxelite/docs/DEVELOPMENT.md

-# TourBox Elite Driver - Development Guide
+# TourBox Linux Driver - Development Guide

-This guide is for developers who want to work on, debug, or contribute to the TourBox Elite driver.
+This guide is for developers who want to work on, debug, or contribute to the TourBox Linux driver.

 ## 📋 Table of Contents